gtiosclub/Weather-App-Tutorial/P1/part1.md

 ### Next Time

 Now you have successfully created your new project on Xcode!
-In the next part, we will actually be creating the interface for the Weather App!
+In the next part, we will be setting up Cocoapods so we can then start working on our Weather App!